United States High School Yearbooks by County

 Dr. Leeds, born in Buenos Aires, Argentina, Sept.
 14, 1914, was the eldest son of Frank Henry Leeds and Edith Howard Leeds.

 When he was 21, he came to California for his pre-medical studies at Pacific Union College in Angwin.
-He met Mabel Chavez at the United Methodist Church in St. Helena, and they were married in 1939.
+He met Mabel Chavez at the United Methodist Church in St. Helena, and they were marriage in 1939.
 He went on to earn a medical degree in 1943 from UCSF.
 During World War II, he served in the Pacific as a doctor (Lt.
 Senior Grade) on a troop transport ship, the U.S.S Capps, that participated in the campaigns of Guadalcanal and Okinawa, carrying fresh troops into combat and returning with casualties.
 He would later say this experience affected him profoundly.

 On Dr. Leeds’ return to San Francisco in 1946, he received a Fellowship to study and develop vascular surgery, an emerging field, under the guidance of Dr. Norman Freeman, an outstanding vascular surgeon.
 This early work led to new operations for the cure of injuries and diseases of arteries and veins.
 Four of these were developed by Dr. Freeman and Dr. Leeds and are now practiced worldwide.
 For these new procedures and for his dedication to teaching, UCSF honored him by appointing him Professor Emeritus and later Alumnus of the Year for 1993.
 He is considered one of the pioneers of vascular surgery.